Independent Study, Supervised Research, Research Assistant, and Teaching Assistant

 Additionally, no credit will be awarded for an independent research seminar associated with the operation of a student-run journal that involves tasks such as article selection, copyediting, cite-checking, proofreading, or other work preparing the scholarship of others for publication—unless specifically authorized in accordance with the policy on independent journals seeking official recognition.

 Moot Court Competitions

-In addition to the Jessup, Keedy and National Moot Court Competitions (which are not open to registration except by competition), the Law School may grant credit for any of several dozen Moot Court Competitions sponsored by other schools or by organizations outside the Law School.
-You are required to have the sponsorship of a Law School faculty member to receive credit for any of these competitions.
-Please visit the Student Policies and Procedures Handbook for more information on enrolling in a Moot Court Competition.
+In addition to the Jessup, Keedy, and National Moot Court Competitions (which are not open to registration except by competition), the Law School may grant credit for any of several dozen Moot Court Competitions sponsored by other schools or by organizations outside the Law School.
+You must have the sponsorship of a Law School faculty member to receive credit.
+Please visit the Student Policies and Procedures Handbook section on enrolling in a Moot Court Competition.